Wei-Lin-Intel/optimum-habana/text-generation-inference/README.md

 </div>

-> The license to use TGI on Habana Gaudi is the one of TGI: https://github.com/huggingface/text-generation-inference/blob/main/LICENSE
+> The license to use TGI on Intel® Gaudi® AI Accelerator is the one of TGI: https://github.com/huggingface/text-generation-inference/blob/main/LICENSE
 >
 > Please reach out to api-enterprise@huggingface.co if you have any question.